 To receive any disclosure of disclosable pecuniary interests by Members relating to items on the agenda.
 If any Member is uncertain as to whether an interest should be disclosed, he or she is asked if possible to contact the District Solicitor prior to the meeting.

-Page
+Item Page

+Members are reminded that if they are declaring an interest, they should state the nature of that interest whether or not they are required to withdraw from the meeting.

-4. Gambling Act 2005 Policy Review 1 - 34 5.
-Training for Licensing Panel Members 35 - 36 Officer Contacts: Mrs Caroline Steven Tel: 01494 - 421222
+4. Gambling Act 2005 Policy Review

+5. Training for Licensing Panel Members

+Officer Contacts: Mrs Caroline Steven Tel: 01494 421222

-Email: caroline steven@wycombe.gov.uk
+Email: caroline\steven@wycombe.gov.uk

-Mrs Kiran Khanna Tel: 01494 421264 Email: kiran khanna@wycombe.gov.uk
+Mrs Kiran Khana Tel: 01494 421264 Email: kiran khana@wycombe.gov.uk